codenotary/immudb4j/README.md

     byte[] v = client.get("k123");
 ```

-### Verified or Safe read and write
+### Verified or Safe Read and Write

 immudb provides built-in cryptographic verification for any entry.
 The client
-implements the mathematical validations while the application uses as a traditional
+implements the mathematical validations while the application uses as a standard
 read or write operation:

 ```java